 - It’s bigger than you.

 - Be message focused – what do you want to say?
 What are your key messages?

 - Think empowering thoughts (or your core values) when you are facing the camera.

 - Keep notes and write down any ideas as they occur so you don’t forget them.
 You will then have a go to list for when you are thinking about what to post.

 Last thing is to remember to use INSTAGRAM AND FACEBOOK STORIES!

-- Join our Facebook marketing hub group here!
+- Join our Facebook thriving food hubs group here!